Traveling By Plane With Your Cat? Here's What you Need To Know and Bring

 What to consider while you're traveling with your cat:

-1. What to do during Airport security check when you travel with your cat?
+1. What do you do during airport security when you travel with your cat?

-To me, this point was what gave me the most anxiety.
-I had never traveled with a cat before, so I wasn't sure if I had to take him out of the carrier or not and, if yes, when.
+This point gave me the most anxiety.
+I had never traveled with a cat before, so I wasn't sure if I had to take him out of the carrier and, if yes, when.

 I want to say that every airport is different.
 On my flight out of Amsterdam Schiphol Airport, the security check with my cat went like this:

 At first, I walked up to the regular security belt (the one where you take off your shoes and take everything out of your pockets).
 Please let security know that you're traveling with a pet, and they will tell you to walk through the security scan with the carrier.
-When you get there, you hand over the carrier to security and walk through the security scan yourself.
-After you're done, they take you to a separate room with your cat, and they ask you to take them out as they scan the carrier.
+When you arrive, you hand over the carrier to security and walk through the security scan yourself.
+After you're done, they take you to a separate room with your cat and ask you to take them out as they scan the carrier.

 However, on my flight back from Balice Kraków Airport, my experience was completely different.
 I had to take my cat out of the carrier in the security line, remove his harness (while holding him), and take him in my arms while going through the security scan.
-To be very honest, this didn't really go well, as my cat was completely freaked out and scratched my arm.
-Luckily, we found a lounge afterward, and I treated him to a liquid stick (and some peace and quiet), and he was totally fine again.
+This didn't really go well, as my cat was utterly freaked out and scratched my arm.
+Luckily, we found a lounge afterward, and I treated him to a liquid stick (and some peace and quiet), and he was fine again.

 2. Don't forget to bring a harness